 The Ninth Circuit's approach creates economic uncertainty and stifles innovation.
 Under its analysis, if a court believes that it can redesign a product or business model in a way that benefits one or more market participants, it is free to do so under the guise of less restrictive alternative analysis.
-Again, this type of after-the-fact speculation inevitably creates disincentives for businesses to form collaborations, invest in product design and development and continually innovate, as there is no assurance that a court will not use injunctive relief to revise those decisions and impose different models-models that the collaborations did not choose and that may have made them uneconomical.
+Again, this type of after-the-fact speculation inevitably creates disincentives for businesses to form collaborations, invest in product design and development and continually innovate, as a court may use injunctive relief to revise those decisions and impose different models-models that the collaborations did not choose and that may have made them uneconomical.
 Moreover, a court may also impose treble damages for prior product design decisions by allowing juries to imagine product designs that they believe would be better.

 This case is a classic illustration.
-The institutions that are members of the NCAA want to offer a particular type of athletic product-an amateur athletic product that they believe is consonant with their primary academic missions.
+NCAA members want to offer a particular type of athletic product-an amateur athletic product that they believe is consonant with their primary academic missions.
 By doing so, as this Court has recognized, they create a differentiated offering that widens consumer choice and enhances opportunities for student-athletes.
 NCAA, 468 U.S. at 102.
 These same institutions have drawn lines that they believe balance their desire to foster intercollegiate athletic competition with their overarching academic missions.
 Both the district court and the Ninth Circuit have now said that they may not do so, unless they draw those lines differently.
-Yet neither the district court nor the Ninth Circuit determined that the lines drawn reduce the output of intercollegiate athletics or ascertained whether their judicially-created lines would expand that output.
+Yet neither the district court nor the Ninth Circuit determined that the lines the NCAA has drawn reduce the output of intercollegiate athletics or ascertained whether their judicially-created lines would expand that output.
 That is not the function of antitrust courts, but of legislatures.
 Chicago Pro.
-Sports, 95 F.3d at 597 (noting that the "antitrust laws do not deputize district judges as one-man regulatory agencies" and that "[u]nless a contract reduces output in some market, there is no antitrust problem").
+Sports, 95 F.3d at 597 (noting that the "antitrust laws do not deputize district judges as one-man regulatory agencies" and that "[u]nless a contract reduces output in some market, to the detriment of consumers, there is no antitrust problem").